SoftUni-Internal/interactive-content/EN/05-SOLID/03-Open-Closed-Principle.md

 If we follow this principle strongly enough, it is possible to then modify the behavior of our code **without ever touching** a piece of **the original code** and adding new functionallities to our classes would only be by adding new code, not fixing old one.

-This principle does not count if we are fixing bugs, only than we can modify the existing code.
+This principle does not count if we are fixing bugs, only than we should modify the existing code.

 [/slide]